 Gardens in Cornwall

-While staying in your Cornwall Holiday Cottages visiting Cornish gardens is a wonderful way to enjoy your time here, with the gardens enjoying the warmth of the Gulf Stream there is a subtropical theme and so are home to an abundance of exciting, vibrant, rare and magnificent plants and trees.
+While staying in your Cornwall Holiday Cottage, why not visit one of many Cornish gardens which is a wonderful way to enjoy your time here, with the gardens enjoying the warmth of the Gulf Stream there is a subtropical theme and so are home to an abundance of exciting, vibrant, rare and magnificent plants and trees.

 In our opinion they are worth visiting at any time of year, each season offers new sights to see and smells to experience, whether that be bright yellow daffodils and vibrant magnolias in spring, the summer brings everything into full bloom and is all glistening in the Cornish sunshine and autumn transforms the gardens into an orange, red and yellow wonderland and finally, if you do fancy adventuring out in the winter the gardens still offer a relaxing atmosphere.